vdelacue/portfolio/README.md

-# portfolio

-Portfolio showcasing past projects and CV's here is a direct link to the site [Vanessa de La Cuetara's Portfolio Site](http://delacue.com/portfolio/)
+#### **Portfolio** showcasing past projects and CV's here is a direct link to the site [Vanessa de La Cuetara's Portfolio Site](http://delacue.com/portfolio/) Scroll down to learn more about how this site was built.
 ![screen shot Image](assets/images/portfolioFullPage.png "Screen capture Image")

 ### **Summary**